Use Cases

 Stop the browser when you’re done to free up resources.Complete Example: Browse a Local Web App

-This walkthrough starts a web app inside the workspace and uses Virtual Browser to view it.Create a workspace with the full image
+This walkthrough starts a web app inside the workspace and uses Virtual Browser to view it.Create a workspace with the dev image

 Start a local web app

-SSH into the workspace and start your web application:Launch Virtual Browser
+SSH into the workspace and start your web application.
+Replace<APP_DIR> with the path to your project (for example, /home/developer/my-app):

 View your app in the remote browser